MichaelAdolf/AppDev_V2/README.md

 an issue against a plugin: https://docs.flutter.dev/release/breaking-changes/migrate-to-built-in-kotlin/for-app-developers#report-incompatible-kotlin-gradle-plugin-usage-to-plugin-authors

 If you are a plugin author, please migrate your plugin to Built-in Kotlin using this guide: https://docs.flutter.dev/release/breaking-changes/migrate-to-built-in-kotlin/for-plugin-authors
-Checking the license for package Android SDK Platform 34 in C:\Users\Michael\AppData\Local\Android\Sdk\licenses License for package Android SDK Platform 34 accepted.
-Preparing "Install Android SDK Platform 34 (revision 3)".
-"Install Android SDK Platform 34 (revision 3)" ready.
-Installing Android SDK Platform 34 in C:\Users\Michael\AppData\Local\Android\Sdk\platforms\android-34 "Install Android SDK Platform 34 (revision 3)" complete.
-"Install Android SDK Platform 34 (revision 3)" finished.
-Warnung: [options] Quellwert 8 ist veraltet und wird in einem zukünftigen Release entfernt
-Warnung: [options] Zielwert 8 ist veraltet und wird in einem zukünftigen Release entfernt
-Warnung: [options] Verwenden Sie -Xlint:-options, um Warnungen zu veralteten Optionen zu unterdrücken.
-3 Warnungen
-Warnung: [options] Quellwert 8 ist veraltet und wird in einem zukünftigen Release entfernt
-Warnung: [options] Zielwert 8 ist veraltet und wird in einem zukünftigen Release entfernt
-Warnung: [options] Verwenden Sie -Xlint:-options, um Warnungen zu veralteten Optionen zu unterdrücken.
-3 Warnungen

-FAILURE: Build failed with an exception.

-* What went wrong:
-Execution failed for task ':app:checkDebugAarMetadata'.
-> A failure occurred while executing com.android.build.gradle.internal.tasks.CheckAarMetadataWorkAction
-   > 7 issues were found when checking AAR metadata:

-       1. Dependency ':flutter_tts' requires libraries and applications that depend on it to compile against version 36 or later of the Android APIs.

-           :app is currently compiled against android-34.

-           Recommended action: Update this project to use a newer compileSdk of at least 36, for example 36.

-           Note that updating a library or application's compileSdk (which allows newer APIs to be used) can be done separately from updating targetSdk (which opts the app in to new runtime behavior) and minSdk (which determines which devices the app can be installed on).

-       2. Dependency ':jni_flutter' requires libraries and applications that depend on it to compile against version 35 or later of the Android APIs.

-           :app is currently compiled against android-34.

-           Recommended action: Update this project to use a newer compileSdk of at least 35, for example 36.

-           Note that updating a library or application's compileSdk (which allows newer APIs to be used) can be done separately from updating targetSdk (which opts the app in to new runtime behavior) and minSdk (which determines which devices the app can be installed on).

-       3. Dependency ':jni' requires libraries and applications that depend on it to compile against version 35 or later of the Android APIs.

-           :app is currently compiled against android-34.

-           Recommended action: Update this project to use a newer compileSdk of at least 35, for example 36.

-           Note that updating a library or application's compileSdk (which allows newer APIs to be used) can be done separately from updating targetSdk (which opts the app in to new runtime behavior) and minSdk (which determines which devices the app can be installed on).

-       4. Dependency ':wakelock_plus' requires libraries and applications that depend on it to compile against version 36 or later of the Android APIs.

-           :app is currently compiled against android-34.

-           Recommended action: Update this project to use a newer compileSdk of at least 36, for example 36.

-           Note that updating a library or application's compileSdk (which allows newer APIs to be used) can be done separately from updating targetSdk (which opts the app in to new runtime behavior) and minSdk (which determines which devices the app can be installed on).

-       5. Dependency ':package_info_plus' requires libraries and applications that depend on it to compile against version 36 or later of the Android APIs.

-           :app is currently compiled against android-34.

-           Recommended action: Update this project to use a newer compileSdk of at least 36, for example 36.

-           Note that updating a library or application's compileSdk (which allows newer APIs to be used) can be done separately from updating targetSdk (which opts the app in to new runtime behavior) and minSdk (which determines which devices the app can be installed on).

-       6. Dependency ':screen_brightness_android' requires libraries and applications that depend on it to compile against version 36 or later of the Android APIs.

-           :app is currently compiled against android-34.

-           Recommended action: Update this project to use a newer compileSdk of at least 36, for example 36.

-           Note that updating a library or application's compileSdk (which allows newer APIs to be used) can be done separately from updating targetSdk (which opts the app in to new runtime behavior) and minSdk (which determines which devices the app can be installed on).

-       7. Dependency ':speech_to_text' requires libraries and applications that depend on it to compile against version 36 or later of the Android APIs.

-           :app is currently compiled against android-34.

-           Recommended action: Update this project to use a newer compileSdk of at least 36, for example 36.

-           Note that updating a library or application's compileSdk (which allows newer APIs to be used) can be done separately from updating targetSdk (which opts the app in to new runtime behavior) and minSdk (which determines which devices the app can be installed on).

-* Try:
-> Run with --stacktrace option to get the stack trace.
-> Run with --info or --debug option to get more log output.
-> Run with --scan to generate a Build Scan (Powered by Develocity).
-> Get more help at https://help.gradle.org.

-BUILD FAILED in 2m 5s
-[=========                              ] 25%
-Running Gradle task 'assembleDebug'...
-125,9s
-Error: Gradle task assembleDebug failed with exit code 1PS D:\Users\Michael\Dokumente\16_AppDev\jarvis_app> flutter clean
-Deleting build...
-966ms
-Deleting .dart_tool...
-13ms
-Deleting ephemeral...
-4ms
-Deleting Generated.xcconfig...
-1ms
-Deleting flutter_export_environment.sh...
-1ms
-Deleting ephemeral...
-2ms
-Deleting ephemeral...
-8ms
-Deleting ephemeral...
-2ms
-Deleting .flutter-plugins-dependencies...
-1ms
-PS D:\Users\Michael\Dokumente\16_AppDev\jarvis_app> flutter pub get
-Resolving dependencies...
-Downloading packages...
-  hooks 2.0.2 (2.1.0 available)
-  matcher 0.12.19 (0.12.20 available)
-  meta 1.18.0 (1.19.0 available)
-  package_config 2.2.0 (3.0.0 available)
-  package_info_plus 10.2.0 (10.2.1 available)
-  porcupine_flutter 3.0.6 (4.0.0 available)
-  record_use 0.6.0 (1.0.0 available)
-  test_api 0.7.11 (0.7.13 available)
-  vector_math 2.2.0 (2.4.0 available)
-  xml 6.6.1 (7.0.1 available)
-Got dependencies!
-10 packages have newer versions incompatible with dependency constraints.
-Try `flutter pub outdated` for more information.
-PS D:\Users\Michael\Dokumente\16_AppDev\jarvis_app> flutter run Launching lib\main.dart on 25028RN03Y in debug mode...
-WARNING: Your app uses the following plugins that apply Kotlin Gradle Plugin (KGP): flutter_tts, speech_to_text, wakelock_plus
-Future versions of Flutter will fail to build if your app uses plugins that apply KGP.

-Please check the changelogs of these plugins and upgrade to a version that supports Built-in Kotlin.
-If no such version exists, report the issue to the plugin.
-If necessary, here is a guide on filing an issue against a plugin: https://docs.flutter.dev/release/breaking-changes/migrate-to-built-in-kotlin/for-app-developers#report-incompatible-kotlin-gradle-plugin-usage-to-plugin-authors

-If you are a plugin author, please migrate your plugin to Built-in Kotlin using this guide: https://docs.flutter.dev/release/breaking-changes/migrate-to-built-in-kotlin/for-plugin-authors
-Warnung: [options] Quellwert 8 ist veraltet und wird in einem zukünftigen Release entfernt
-Warnung: [options] Zielwert 8 ist veraltet und wird in einem zukünftigen Release entfernt
-Warnung: [options] Verwenden Sie -Xlint:-options, um Warnungen zu veralteten Optionen zu unterdrücken.
-3 Warnungen
-Warnung: [options] Quellwert 8 ist veraltet und wird in einem zukünftigen Release entfernt
-Warnung: [options] Zielwert 8 ist veraltet und wird in einem zukünftigen Release entfernt
-Warnung: [options] Verwenden Sie -Xlint:-options, um Warnungen zu veralteten Optionen zu unterdrücken.
-3 Warnungen

 FAILURE: Build failed with an exception.